 Buildings hours are subject to change without notice.
 For staff safety facility may close falling conclusion of last activity.
 Please call ahead of arrival for more information.

-Volunteers are needed!
-As an Oxley volunteer, you can serve as a Nature Center host, maintain trails, or work with young people at schools or on site.
-At the same time, you will experience natural beauty at Oxley Nature Center and Redbud Valley, two of the gems of Tulsa Parks.
+Volunteers are always welcome and needed at both Oxley Nature Center and Redbud Valley Nature Preserve!
+As an naturalist volunteer, you can serve as a Nature Center host, help maintain trails, or help with our educational programs for young people at schools or on site.
+At the same time, you will experience the natural beauty at Oxley Nature Center and Redbud Valley, two wild gems of Tulsa Parks.

 Outdoor shelters are currently available for rental.
 Please contact Oxley for availability and to schedule.
 (918) 596-9054.
 Please note: current plans and policies (as of June 1 until further notice) in response to the COVID-19 pandemic, indoor reservation and rentals are not currently being taken.

 Shelter - $75/day

 Oxley Nature Center Meeting Room - $75/half day or $150/full day. (not available to rent right now)

 Your visit should include hiking at least one of the trails that allow access to the forests, fields, and wetlands of the Nature Center.
 All Trails Map